ellennickles/code-your-way-s24/week10/README.md

 ### Part 1: Document and Keep Going

-- Write an analysis of this week's user testing results.
+- Write an analysis of this week's user testing / feedback results.
 - Rework your priority list as needed, and continue working on your project.
 - Note any developments and milestones, including any unexpected challenges or breakthroughs.